2i2c-org/2i2c-org.github.io/content/blog/2024/retrospective/index.md

   caption="You can see an interactive version of these numbers in our platform usage dashboard: https://2i2c.org/kpis/cloud/"
 >}}

-Beyond the numbers, we also re-focused our team on reporting on impact stories from our collaborations with community members, and have published these into a (growing) list of impact reports on our blog:
+Beyond the numbers, we also re-focused our team on reporting impact stories from our collaborations with community members, and have published these into a (growing) list of posts on our blog:

 {{< figure
   src="images/impact-gallery.png"